 Observation data (OBS) Instrument Source Packet (ISP) as generated by the Instrument and containing the measurements both in measurement/normal and calibration modes.
-Ancillary data (ANC) Source (Space) Packet as generated by any on-board source and needed for ground processing (e.g navigation, HKTM, temperature, AOCS, etc) Raw data (RAW) Concatenation of ISP and Ancillary Space Packets as are transmitted on the space to ground RF link and would be produced by the acquisition system in the Ground Station without inclusion of any interleaved or appended annotation between the Space Packet.
+Ancillary data (ANC) Source (Space) Packet as generated by any on-board source and needed for ground processing (e.g navigation, HKTM, temperature, AOCS, etc) Raw data (RAW) Concatenation of ISP and Ancillary Space Packets as are transmitted on the space to ground RF link without inclusion of any interleaved or appended annotation.
 CFDP File (CFDP File) Data File generated on-board or on-ground and subject to transfer on the space-to-ground link via CFDP protocol.
-Level o product Level o data files as defined in the same format at the actual GS (Ground segment header + concatenation of Source (Space) Packetswithout inclusion of any interleaved annotation between the Space Packet) or alternatively composed by Header + CFDP File Level 1 product Level 1 data files in the same format at the actual GS and as generated by L1PP Level 2 product Level 2 data files in the same format at the actual GS and as generated by L2PP Auxiliary data (AUX) Other data (static or dynamic) in format of files formatted as in the real GS to be used for configuration of the processor or as input to the processors (e.g. Restituted or Reconstituted Orbit File, Instrument Characterisation, Meteo data, Offset tables, etc).
+Level o product Level o data files consisting of a ground segment header + a concatenation of Source (Space) Packets without inclusion of any annotation_or, alternatively, composed by a ground segment h eader + a CFDP File Level 1 product Level 1 data files in the same format at the actual GS and as generated by L1PP Level 2 product Level 2 data files in the same format at the actual GS and as generated by L2PP Auxiliary data (AUX) Other data (static or dynamic) in format of files formatted as in the real GS to be used for configuration of the processor or as input to the processors (e.g. Restituted or Reconstituted Orbit File, Instrument Characterisation, Meteo data, Offset tables, etc).
 Some auxiliary data can originate from offline calibration activities.
 Calibration Products (CAL) Data files (products) generated during the processing of instrument data and used in the Ground Segment or in the L1 and higher level processing.
 They can be either dynamic (CAL) or static (CAL/AUX) (see nomenclature note in section 3.3.1).